Kalani Peʻa

-Peʻa is also an educator, a kanaka, and promotes Hawaiian language and culture.
+Peʻa, who is Kānaka Maoli, is also an educator, and promotes Hawaiian language and culture.
 He is a supporter of Hawaiian-language immersion schools.

 Early life and education

-Peʻa was born in Hilo, Hawaii and was raised in Pana‘ewa, Hilo, Hawaii.
+Peʻa was born in Hilo, Hawai'i and raised in Pana‘ewa, Hilo, Hawai'i.
 He comes from a musical family and his mother, Pua Leonard, introduced him to music to help him with words.
-Peʻa started singing as a young boy due to a speech impediment, later stating that music saved his life.
+Peʻa started singing as a young boy due to a speech impediment, later saying that music saved his life.
 His father, Arthur Pe‘a, also exposed him to jazz and big band music, which later influenced Kalani's musical style.
 In his early years, Peʻa performed in choirs and talent competitions.
-Some of his music influences include The Temptations and Stevie Wonder.
+His influences include The Temptations and Stevie Wonder.

 Peʻa received his bachelor's degree at Colorado Mesa University in Mass Communications with an emphasis in public relations/news editorial and has also worked on his master's degree focusing on early childhood education.
 He is a 2001 graduate of Ke Kula o Nawahiokalaniopuu, the Hawaiian Language School in Keaʻau, Puna, HI.
 Peʻa illustrated and published five Hawaiian language children stories.
 Peʻa is a fluent Hawaiian language speaker.
-He departed his position as a Hawaiian resource coordinator at Kamehameha Schools in 2017 to pursue his career in music full-time.
+He left his position as a Hawaiian resource coordinator at Kamehameha Schools in 2017 to pursue his musical career.